writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

   - **Primary buttons**: Background color.
   - **Secondary buttons**: Font and border color.

-- `--rl-action-primary-disabled`: Sets the color for action buttons when they are disabled.
+- `--rl-action-primary-disabled`: Sets the color for action buttons when disabled.
 The default color is `#EFCCA6`, and it is applied to the following components:

-  - **Primary buttons**: Background color when disabled.
+  - **Primary buttons**: Background color.
-  - **Secondary buttons**: Font and border color when disabled.
+  - **Secondary buttons**: Font and border color.

 - `--rl-action-primary-hover`: Defines the color for action buttons when hovered over.
 The default color is `#BA6102`, and it is applied to the following components:

   - **Primary buttons**: Background color when hovering.
   - **Secondary buttons**: Border and font color when hovering.

-- `--rl-action-primary-pressed`: Sets the primary color for interactive elements when they are pressed or active.
+- `--rl-action-primary-pressed`: Sets the primary color for interactive elements when pressed or active.
 The default color is `#E89338`, and it is applied to the following components:

   - **Tell me more link**: Changes the font color.
   - **Primary buttons**: Background color when active.